vendus/vendus-sdk-php/README.md

 ```

 ## Using the SDK
 The best way to become familiar with how to use the SDK is to read the [Documentation](./docs/).
-We also have some [Examples](./docs/examples/) ttat will help you become familiar with the basic concepts.
+We also have some [Examples](./docs/examples/) that may help you become familiar with the basic concepts.

 ## Disclaimer